torvalds/linux/Documentation/scheduler/sched-design-CFS.rst

 p->se.vruntime (nanosec-unit) value.
 This way, it's possible to accurately timestamp and measure the "expected CPU time" a task should have gotten.

-[ small detail: on "ideal" hardware, at any time all tasks would have the same p->se.vruntime value --- i.e., tasks would execute simultaneously and no task would ever get "out of balance" from the "ideal" share of CPU time.  ]
+   Small detail: on "ideal" hardware, at any time all tasks would have the same p->se.vruntime value --- i.e., tasks would execute simultaneously and no task would ever get "out of balance" from the "ideal" share of CPU time.

 CFS's task picking logic is based on this p->se.vruntime value and it is thus very simple: it always tries to run the task with the smallest p->se.vruntime